Golden Age of Argentine cinema: 1945–1956: International aspirations and Peronism

 The 1940s and 1950s marked the peak of Argentine noir, with directors like Carlos Hugo Christensen, Román Viñoly Barreto, Hugo Fregonese, Don Napy, Daniel Tinayre and Mario Soffici producing some of the era's most celebrated titles.
 Argentine cinema developed a distinctive form of film noir, shaped by both American and French influences while drawing on local cultural elements such as tango and popular literature.
 French critics coined the term film noir in the postwar era to describe 1940s American crime films which blurred the boundaries between good and evil and emphasized moral ambiguity, nocturnal atmospheres, and feelings of paranoia and fatalism.
 In Argentina, these traits appeared early on, with silent films like Bajo la mirada de Dios (1925) and the first sound-era crime successes such as Arturo S. Mom's Monte criollo (1935) and Palermo (1937), which merged crime plots with popular music and tango.
 Directors like Manuel Romero and Daniel Tinayre later expanded on this formula with films like Ven... mi corazón te llama (1942) and Vidas marcadas (1942), respectively, incorporating the archetype of the femme fatale.
-Christensen's No abras nunca esa puerta (1952), based on William Irish stories, and Viñoly Barreto's La bestia debe morir (1952) showcased atmospheric visuals, psychological tension and morally complex characters.
+Christensen's No abras nunca esa puerta (1952) and Viñoly Barreto's La bestia debe morir (1952) showcased atmospheric visuals, psychological tension and morally complex characters.
 Meanwhile, Apenas un delincuente (1948) reflected Italian neorealist influences, while Los tallos amargos (1956) captured the essence of classic noir with its subjective narrative and bleak tone.
 The portrayal of law enforcement was often reverential due to political pressures, leading some filmmakers to create "police-less" noirs, as seen in Los tallos amargos.
-Complementary cycles like El vampiro negro (1953), Barrio gris (1954) or Deshonra (1952) broadened noir toward carceral melodrama and social tableaux of Buenos Aires' underworld, while adaptations from the Séptimo Círculo detective series underscored the period’s interplay between literary prestige and pulp suspense.
+Complementary cycles like El vampiro negro (1953), Barrio gris (1954) or Deshonra (1952) broadened noir toward carceral melodrama and social tableaux of Buenos Aires' underworld, while adaptations from the Séptimo Círculo detective series underscored the period's interplay between literary prestige and pulp suspense.
 These films exploited chiaroscuro lighting, fractured temporality and grotesque villains such as Nathán Pinzón's child predator in El vampiro negro, pushing the classical codes toward darker, more disturbing registers.